Estimating Individual Treatment Effects using Non-Parametric Regression Models: a Review: Problem setup

-We will follow the Neyman-Rubin Causal Model, outlined in \cite{rubin1978} and \cite{imbens_rubin_2015}, which conceives causal inference as a missing data problem.
-For each unit of analysis $i \in \{ 1, ..., N \}$, given a binary treatment assignment $Z_i \in \{ 0,1 \}$, where $Z_i = 1$ indicates exposure to the treatment and $Z_i = 0$ indicates no exposure, the framework defines the quantities $\big( Y_i^{(0)}, Y_i^{(1)} \big)$ as potential outcomes. $Y_i^{(1)}$ corresponds to unit $i$'s outcome under exposure to the treatment, while $Y_i^{(0)}$ corresponds to its outcome under no exposure, and only one of them is actually observed.
-We will consider, throughout this work, a setting where the outcome variable of interest is continuous, i.e.,~$\big( Y_i^{(0)}, Y_i^{(1)} \big) \in \mathbb{R}^2$, but most of the ideas and methods presented can be generalized.
-It is worth pointing out that the Neyman-Rubin framework is not the only viable approach to causal inference.
-For example, \cite{dawid_2000} develops a critique of potential outcomes and proposes a different framework based on Bayesian decision analysis.
+\DIFaddbegin We will follow the Neyman-Rubin Causal Model, outlined in \cite{rubin1978} and \cite{imbens_rubin_2015}, which conceives causal inference as a missing data problem.
+For each unit of analysis $i \in \{ 1, ..., N \}$, given a binary treatment assignment $Z_i \in \{ 0,1 \}$, where $Z_i = 1$ indicates exposure to the treatment and $Z_i = 0$ indicates no exposure, the framework defines the quantities $\big( Y_i^{(0)}, Y_i^{(1)} \big)$ as potential outcomes. $Y_i^{(1)}$ corresponds to unit $i$'s outcome under exposure to the treatment, thus in our NHANES study to the child's BMI given participation in school meals; while $Y_i^{(0)}$ corresponds to its outcome under no exposure, namely BMI in case of no participation in school meals.
+Only one of these two is actually observed.
+We will consider, throughout this work, a setting where the outcome variable of interest is continuous, i.e.,~$\big( Y_i^{(0)}, Y_i^{(1)} \big) \in \mathbb{R}^2$.
+However most of the ideas and methods presented can be generalized to multiple treatment arms and binary or count outcomes.

+It is worth pointing out that the Neyman-Rubin Causal Model (RCM) is not the only viable framework for causal inference.
+For example, \cite{pearl_2009} offers a more graphical approach based on Causal Directed Acyclic Graphs (DAGs) \citep{tennant_2020} and \emph{do}-calculus to represent counterfactuals; while \cite{dawid_2000, dawid_2015} instead develops a critique of counterfactuals and proposes a different framework that does not rely on them, based on Bayesian decision analysis.
+We stress that the same structural causal model, made of a set of (non-parametric) structural equations, admits equal representation under all the different causality frameworks mentioned above.
+Thus, albeit we explicitly employ RCM to represent the problem of ITE estimation, the methods and estimators presented in Section \ref{metalearners} are general and valid under other causal models.

-Given the framework outlined above, in case both potential outcomes were observed, one would have access also the \emph{Individual Treatment Effects} (ITE), defined as $Y_i^{(1)} - Y_i^{(0)}$.
+Given the framework outlined above, in case both potential outcomes were observed, one would have access also to the \emph{Individual Treatment Effects} (ITE), defined as $Y_i^{(1)} - Y_i^{(0)}$.
 However, as described earlier, the fundamental problem of causal inference is that, for each individual $i$, only one of the two potential outcomes $\big( Y_i^{(0)}, Y_i^{(1)} \big) \in \mathbb{R}^2$ is observed, corresponding to the realized treatment assignment: $Y_i = Z_i Y_i^{(1)} + (1 - Z_i) Y_i^{(0)}$.
 This implies that $Y_i^{(1)} - Y_i^{(0)}$ cannot be estimated as in a usual regression problem.

 Given a dataset of either observational or randomized nature $\mathcal{D}_i = \{ \bm{X}_i, Z_i, Y_i \} $, with $i \in \{ 1, ..., N \}$, where $\bm{X}_i \in \mathcal{X}$ denotes a $d$-dimensional set of observed covariates for the individual $i$ which are potential source of confounding to be controlled for, the aim is to estimate Conditional Average Treatment Effect (CATE), defined as